Helicopter Accidents

 Aviation Law and FAA Regulations

-Federal Aviation Administration regulations govern how helicopters are operated, maintained, and certified, and how pilots are trained and licensed.
-These regulations are central to establishing negligence in most offshore helicopter accident cases.
-When a helicopter operator, maintenance company, or pilot violated FAA rules — by flying an aircraft with known mechanical issues, failing to complete required inspections, or operating beyond a pilot’s certification limits — those violations are powerful evidence of negligence.
-Aviation law does not create a separate legal claim on its own but works alongside maritime and state law claims as the standard against which conduct is measured.
+When a helicopter operator, maintenance company, or pilot violates FAA rules — such as flying an aircraft with known mechanical issues, failing to complete required inspections, or operating beyond a pilot’s certification limits — those violations are powerful evidence of negligence.
+Aviation law works alongside maritime and state law claims as the standard against which the company’s conduct is measured.

 Over $1 Billion Recovered for Maritime Accident Victims